MohitGoel92/Power-BI/README.md

 # Introducing Power BI Desktop

 Power BI Desktop is a free, self-service data analysis and report authoring tool that you install on a Windows computer.
 It can connect to more than 70 on-premises and cloud data sources to turn information into interactive visuals.
-Data scientists and developers work with Power BI Desktop to produce reports and make them available to the Power BI service.
-[1]
+Data scientists and developers work with Power BI Desktop to produce reports and make them available to the Power BI service [1].

 In Power BI Desktop, users can: